mohamedhayibor/ethervineAlpha/README.md

 Dev setup:
 ========

+> You need [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en-US) to use the site.

 For local development, you must run a local server for security reasons and constraints on [metamask](https://github.com/MetaMask/faq/blob/master/DEVELOPERS.md#globe_with_meridians-https---web-server-required), IPFS...

 Easy/fast way: go to source path